December 19, 2025

 How long do you need to be a nurse practitioner before you can precept?

-Most NP programs require at least one year of clinical experience after obtaining your nurse practitioner certification.
-Some programs may ask for two years, but one year is the most common baseline.
+Most NP programs require at least one year of clinical experience after obtaining your nurse practitioner certification and national certification.
+Some programs may ask for two years of practice experience, but one year is the most common baseline.
 This ensures you have sufficient clinical expertise and confidence to guide APRN students while maintaining patient safety.
+Each specialty track may have slightly different requirements, so it's worth checking with specific programs if you're considering precepting in areas like adult gerontology acute care or primary care.

 Do I need special certification to become a preceptor?

-You don't need special preceptor certification, but you must have active state licensure and board certification through the American Nurses Credentialing Center (ANCC) or another recognized certifying body.
-Some programs offer preceptor training or orientation, but these are typically provided after you've been accepted into their preceptor network.
+You don't need a separate preceptor certification, but you must maintain active state licensure and board certification through the American Nurses Credentialing Center (ANCC) or another recognized certifying body.
+Some NP programs offer preceptor training or orientation sessions as part of their onboarding process, which typically includes signing a formal preceptor agreement.
+These resources help you understand program objectives, course requirements, and preceptor expectations before your first student arrives.

 What about liability?
 Am I responsible if a student makes a mistake?